 "Let us go, Bast," Ra said.
 "We are no longer wanted."

-The throne erupted in a column of flames, burning away the blue-and-gold canopy.
+The throne erupted in a column of flames, burning murdered by his brother, Set.
+And someday, Ra's other away the blue-and-gold canopy.
 A ball of fire ascended into the heavens until it was lost in the glare of the sun.

-When the smoke cleared, Isis stood alone and laughed with delight.
+When the smoke cleared, Isis stood alone and When the smoke cleared, Isis stood alone and laughed with delight.

 "I did it!" she exclaimed.
 "Osiris, you will be king!
-I mastered the secret name of Ra!"
+I "I did it!" she exclaimed.
+"Osiris, you will be king! mastered the secret name of Ra!"
 I wanted to tell her she had mastered nothing, but I could only watch as Isis danced across the boat.
 She was so pleased with her own success, she paid no attention to the magical servant lights disappearing.
 The lines dropped.
 The sail went slack.
-Oars trailed in the water, and the sun boat drifted down the river, unmanned.

-My vision faded, and I sank into darkness.
+Oars trailed in the water, and the sun My vision faded, and I sank into darkness.

 I woke in a soft bed.
 For a blissful moment, I thought I was back in my room at Brooklyn House.
-I could get up and have a lovely breakfast with my friends, Amos, Philip of Macedonia, and Khufu, then spend the day teaching our initiates how to turn each other into reptiles.
-That sounded brilliant.
+I could get up and have a lovely breakfast with my friends, Amos, Philip of Macedonia, and Khufu, then spend the day teaching our began spinning.

-But of course I wasn't home.
-I sat up, and my head began spinning.
 I was in a king-size bed with soft cotton sheets and a pile of feather pillows.
 The bedroom was quite posh, decorated in dazzling white, which did not help my dizziness.
 I felt as if I were back in the home of the sky goddess Nut.
-At any moment, the room might dissolve into clouds.

-My legs felt stiff, but I managed to get out of bed.
-I was wearing one of those hotel robes so massive and plush, I looked like an albino Muppet.
+At any moment, the room might dissolve into My legs felt stiff, but I managed to get out of bed.
+I was wearing one of those hotel robes so massive and plush, I But of course I wasn't home.
+I sat up, and my head initiates how to turn each other into reptiles.
+That sounded brilliant clouds.

+looked like an albino Muppet.
 I staggered to the doorway and found a lovely living room, also bright white.
 Sliding glass doors led to a veranda that overlooked the sea from quite a height-possibly fifteen or twenty stories.
 The sky and the water were gorgeous blue.
 My eyes took a moment to adjust to the light.
 On a nearby table, Carter's and my few possessions were carefully laid out -our old rumpled clothes, our magic bags, and the two scrolls from the Book of Ra, along with Bes's bag from the Chocolate Museum.
+Bes's bag from the Chocolate Museum.

 Carter was wrapped in a white robe like mine.
 He lay on the couch with his eyes closed.
 His whole body shivered.
 Bes sat next to him, dabbing Carter's forehead with a cool cloth.
 "How-how is he?"
 I managed.